Keeper Password Manager Review 2023

 Support

-Should you be more of a DIY type, Keeper offers an extensive collection of guides, FAQs, and even video tutorials.
+In case you're more of a DIY type, Keeper offers an extensive collection of guides, FAQs, and even video tutorials.

 All in all, Keeper does fairly well in terms of support, specifically with its excellent static support and round-the-clock live assistance.